fhdsl/metricminer-dashboard/README.md

 ```

 - [ ] Make sure that `refresh-slido` is set to "yes".
-- [ ] Optionally, if you are saving data to Google, specify a googlesheet ID you'd like the GitHub data to be saved to.
+- [ ] Optionally, if you are saving data to Google, specify a googlesheet ID in `slido_googlesheet` that you'd like the GitHub data to be saved to.
 This will only be relevant if you've set `data_dest` to `google`.

 ### Setting up YouTube